 Number of failover heartbeats

-The number of heartbeats that can be missed before an Orchestrator node is considered failed.
+The number of absent heartbeats before an Orchestrator node is considered failed.

-- Log in to the Orchestrator configuration interface of the second Orchestrator server as vmware.
+- Log in to Control Center of the second Orchestrator server as root.

 What to do next